saintzaw/tp/docs/UserGuide.md

 ## 0. Acknowledgements
 --- ---
 We would like to thank you for choosing Modganiser to help you with your module planning.
 Modganiser will be sure to make this arduous task a breeze while ensuring you meet all your graduation requirements, so that you can focus on the other aspects of university that really matter.
 Should you have any feedback or enquiries, please do not hesitate to reach out to us!

 ## 1. Introduction
 --- ---
 ### 1.1 What is Modganiser?
 Modganiser is effortless module planning, at your fingertips via the Command Line Interface (CLI), focused on helping Information Security Undergraduates graduate in 4 years.
 It does so by giving you a platform to plan all 4 years of your modules to ensure that you meet the graduation requirements (Core/UE/GE/Internships).
 If you can type fast, Modganiser can get your schedule up faster than traditional GUI apps.

 ### 1.2 Who Is This User Guide Meant For?
 Are you a current information security undergraduate at NUS?
 Or are you a prospective student, about to begin your journey into information security?
 Well, Modganiser is exactly what you are looking for!
 This user guide will help you as you navigate through Modganiser and its features.
-If you are a new user, do go to the set up section to learn how to install and run Modganiser.
+If you are a new user, do go to the set-up section to learn how to install and run Modganiser.
 To learn more about Modganiser’s features, do head over to the features section!

 ### 1.3 How To Use This User Guide
 Modganiser uses a Command Line Interface (CLI) which may be new to some users.
 We strongly recommend that you read this User Guide from start to finish if you are new to Modganiser, although you may choose to skip to more relevant sections if you are used to Java, CLI or Modganiser, which are described below:
 * Refer to our Table of Contents to navigate between the different sections
 * Refer to our Command Line Interface (CLI) tutorial to learn how to use CLI
 * Refer to our Set Up Guide to learn how to install Modganiser